Home > Recipes > Sides > Creamy Shrimp Macaroni Salad

 Variations

-Grilled pineapple: Make this cold shrimp pasta salad a tropical salad by adding chopped grilled pineapple.
+Grilled pineapple: Make it a tropical salad by adding chopped grilled pineapple.

 How to make shrimp macaroni salad